 It has antioxidant and antimicrobial characteristics.
 Terpinolene is extremely relaxing and is best known for inducing an intense “couch lock” effect.

 Eucalyptol is the main contributor to the scent of eucalyptus trees with strong minty overtones.
 Trace amounts are present in some cannabis strains but it is most often found in medicines and cosmetics.

 Eucalyptol has antifungal and antibacterial properties, and early research studies show it may have a positive effect on treating patients affected by Alzheimer’s Disease.

-There are several way to enjoy the benefits of terpene.
+There are several way to enjoy the benefits of terpenes.
 You can take drops sublingually (under the tongue), or add them to any vape juice.
-You can also buy full-spectrum CBD which will always include terpenes.
+You can also buy full-spectrum CBD oil which will always include terpenes.

 Terpenes of any flavor can be mixed together to create your own custom vaping experience.
 Keep in mind the effects of the terpenes you are mixing, whether they be sedative or energizing.
 You want to choose flavors and effects that are complementary.

 Terpenes allow you to change your vaping experience to fit your needs or your mood.
 Different terpenes give different effects—uplifting your mood, reducing pain and inflammation, etc.—so you can choose whatever suits your fancy.

 Choose something fruity, floral, spicy, or musky.
 The sky’s the limit.
 Your friends and cohorts will appreciate the pleasant aroma of spicy cloves or fresh lemon.
 And you will love the added benefits of heightened relaxation or a slight boost of energy.